XXX-XXX-XXXX

 Clarity & Structure

-Having someone at your side to help guide you through a structured process can help you feel clear about what you need to do and why.
+Having someone at your side to help guide you through a structured process can help people feel more clear about what they need to do and why.

-People who love us have often have strong opinions about what's best for our careers.
-You could benefit from using counselling as a neutral place to figure out what's important to you or to learn more about how to navigate shared decision-making.
+People who love us have often have strong opinions about what's best for us.
+Counselling can be a neutral place to give yourself space to think and figure out what's important to you and/or to learn more about how to navigate shared decision-making and talk to loved ones about our perspectives.

-You can benefit practicing career conversations with me and polishing your approach to networking, interviewing and negotiating.
+Some people use career counselling to practice what to say and brainstorm how to approach things like preparing job applications, answering interview questions, requesting references, networking with other professionals, navigating performance reviews, negotiating salaries or discussing difficulties with co-workers.
 You can also ask me for honest feedback about how you present yourself to others, so that you can do your absolute best when it really counts.

 Competitive Advantage

-I can help you develop career-related skills that give you a competitive edge over candidates who don't know or choose not to get additional support.
+People can use career counselling to develop skills that give them a competitive advantage over candidates and co-workers who do not seek additional support.

 Reduce Uncertainty & Risk